Victims won't jump through hoops - and the government knows it

 Above all else, it finds the Conservatives cynically conniving to cut the benefit bill while making it seem as though they’re ready and willing to provide benefits for those who really need it.

-However, they’re not ready and willing at all, and the sooner the amendment is brought to light and shamed for the veiled prohibition it really is, the better.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+However, they’re not ready and willing at all, and the sooner the amendment is brought to light and shamed for the veiled prohibition it really is, the better.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.